ibm-cloud-docs/hlf-support/index.md

 | Where can I learn more? |See [About {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-offers) | See [About {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-console-overview#ibp-console-overview-capabilities) |
 | Ready to get started? | See [Step one: Install the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric](/docs/hlf-support?topic=hlf-support-get-started-console-ocp#get-started-console-ocp-step-two-deploy-console) | See [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks) |
 {: caption="Table 1.
 Which offering is right for your business?" caption-side="bottom"}
-** {{site.data.keyword.blockchainfull_notm}} images - Your purchase of {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 includes an entitlement to images for peer, CA, ordering service, and smart contract containers that are signed by IBM.
+** {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric ** images - Your purchase of {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 includes an entitlement to images for peer, CA, ordering service, and smart contract containers that are signed by IBM.
 The images are based on the open source Hyperledger Fabric code base and contain a number of enhancements for stability and serviceability.

 Have questions and want to speak to an {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric expert?
 [Schedule a consult](https://www.ibm.com/cloud/blockchain-platform/developer?schedulerform){: external} now to learn more about how blockchain can transform your business.